-Currently there are 14 special interest councils as follows:
+Currently there are 17 special interest councils as follows:

 - Council of Special Services (COSS)

+- Deaf and Hard of Hearing/Blind and Visually Impaired (DHH/BVI)

 - English Language Arts (7-12) Council

 - Gender and Sexual Diversity (GSD) Council

 - Health Education Council

-- Math/Science Council)
+- Math/Science Council (MSSIC)

+- Newfoundland and Labrador Music Educators' Association (NLMEA)

 - Newfoundland and Labrador Counsellors' and Psychologists' Association (NLCPA)

-- Newfoundland and Labrador Music Educators' Association (NLMEA)

 - Physical Education Council (PESIC)

+- Psychologists in Education (PIE)

 - School Administrators' Council (SAC)

 - Second Language Council (SLC)

 - Small Schools Council

+- Social Studies Council

 - Speech Language Pathologists (SLP)

 - Teacher Librarians Newfoundland Labrador (TLNL)

-- Technology Education Council (TESIC)
+- Technology in Education Council (TESIC)

-If you are working in one of these specialized areas, you may choose to join the appropriate council (visit www.nlta.nl.ca/sics for more information).
+If you are working in one of these specialized areas, you may choose to join the appropriate council (visit www.nlta.ca/sics for more information).
 By participating in Special Interest Council programming, you can avail of the latest information on methodologies, trends in particular disciplines, and changes in curriculum as they develop and emerge.